midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 The runtime representation of a contract reference is the address at which the contract is deployed on the blockchain.
 If the runtime attempts to call a circuit that does not exist on a contract (is not present in the corresponding instance of `ContractState`), then the runtime must fail with an error indicating as much.

-### No Parametrically Polymorphic Contracts

-The current proposal does not support parametrically polymorphic contracts.

-Deploying a contract with one instantiated type and referring to it with another one is unsafe, and the mechanisms are not yet implemented to detect and prevent such unsafe actions in the Impact VM.
-Thus, contracts cannot be parameterized by type.

-> `compactc` must reject contract definitions containing type parameters.

-Because contract definitions can appear inside modules, and modules can be defined with type parameters, the possibility exists that type parameters could appear in modules.
-The Compact compiler is allowed to reject this situation entirely.

-> `compactc` may reject any appearance of a contract definition inside a type-parameterized module.

 ## Proving System Changes